borismus/smus.com/content/books_all.md

 Overall, I enjoyed it.
 The world building was especially compelling: a few hundred years into the future, an earthbound humanity has balkanized into tribes.
-But each tribe not geographically bound but global, with enclaves in every dense city.
+These are not geographically bound but global, with enclaves in every major city.
 This strikes me as both interesting as a concept, and plausible as a way for our already fragile multiculturalism to unravel more fully.

 As Diamond Age is a Stephenson book, there are many concrete tech-related ideas that are worth mentioning.